civicdata/civicdata.github.io/techquity.md

 [__Data for Democracy__](http://datafordemocracy.org) - Data for Democracy looks for projects that have a strong collaborative nature, and leverage data and technology to create positive social impact.|[__Join__](http://datafordemocracy.org/contact.html)

 [__Louisville Sofware Engineers__](https://www.meetup.com/Louisville-Software-Engineering/) - The meetup for all things software engineering in Louisville.
 A group of language agnostic compassionate code advocates. |[__Meetup__](https://www.meetup.com/Louisville-Software-Engineering/)

+[__Code Louisville__](https://codelouisville.org/) - A group of language agnostic, compassionate code advocates.
+Code Louisville produces qualified, dedicated graduates to fill the high demand for talent in the software and tech marketplace throughout the Louisville, Kentucky area.
+Experienced software developers can contribute to this project as mentors for the students. |[__Learn More__](https://codelouisville.org/mentor)